Dissociative disorders are a range of conditions that can cause physical and psychological problems.

 They may also forget a learned talent or skill.

-These gaps in memory are much more severe than normal forgetfulness and are not the result of an underlying medical condition.
+These gaps in memory are much more severe than normal forgetfulness and are not the result of another medical condition.

 Some people with dissociative amnesia find themselves in a strange place without knowing how they got there.